-Fuller Environmental Laboratory The Fuller Laboratory is designed for state-of-theart environmental analyses, including water and wastewater testing and treatability studies.
+Fuller Environmental Laboratory The Fuller Laboratory is designed for state-of-the-art environmental analyses, including water and wastewater testing Civil and Environmental Engineering and treatability studies.
 Major equipment includes an atomic absorption spectrophotometer, gas chromatograph, total organic carbon analyzer, UV-Vis spectrophotometer and particle counter.
 Along with ancillary equipment (such as a centrifuge, autoclave, incubators, balances, pH meters and water purification system), the laboratory is equipped for a broad range of physical, chemical and biological testing.
-The laboratory is shared by graduate research projects, graduate and undergraduate courses (CE 4060 Environmental Engineering Laboratory and CE 569 Environmental Engineering Treatability Laboratory) and MQP projects.
-Materials/Structural Laboratory The Materials/Structural Laboratory is a setup for materials and structures testing.
+The laboratory is shared by graduate research projects, graduate and undergraduate courses (CE 4060 Environmental Engineering Laboratory and CE 569 Environmental Engineering Treatability Laboratory) and undergraduate projects.
+Materials/Structural Laboratory The Materials/Structural Laboratory is set up for materials and structures testing.
 The laboratory is utilized for undergraduate teaching and projects, and graduate research.
-The primary use of the laboratory is in teaching CE 3026.
 The laboratory is equipped for research activities including construction materials processing and testing.
-Construction materials processing includes portland cement concrete, asphalt concrete and fiber composites.
+Materials tested in this lab include portland cement, concrete, asphalt, and fiber composites.
+The laboratory has several large-load mechanical testing machines.
 Geotechnical Laboratory The Geotechnical Laboratory is equipped for soil testing and is utilized for undergraduate teaching and projects, and graduate research.
 The primary use of the laboratory is teaching CE 4046.
 Computer Laboratory No. 1 Computer Laboratory No. 1 (2000 square feet, referred to as the Stat Lab because of its association with the Mathematics Department) contains 28 X-terminals connected to WPI's UNIX network system.
 This facility has a complete presentation system (with PC, computer projector, VCR and sound system).
 Primary use of this laboratory includes computer science and mathematics courses, civil engineering project work and open use by the WPI community.
-Civil and Environmental Engineering Computer Laboratory No. 2 Computer Laboratory No. 2 (2000 square feet, referred to as the CECIL Lab) contains 24 Pentium 400 computers with 96 MB RAM, connected to WPI's Novell and UNIX network system.
+Computer Laboratory No. 2 Computer Laboratory No. 2 (2000 square feet, referred to as the CECIL Lab) contains 24 Pentium 400 computers connected to WPI's network system.
 In addition, hook-up jacks to network connections for laptop computers are provided at four large group tables in the center of the CECIL room.
 A complete presentation system (computer projector, VCR and sound system) is in this facility.
-Primary use of this laboratory will be management courses, civil engineering courses and civil engineering group project work.
+Primary use of this laboratory is for courses and civil engineering group project work.
 Graduate Research Computing Laboratory (GRCL) The GRCL is located in Kaven Hall, Room 203.
 The laboratory is for the use of civil and environmental engineering graduate students in the pursuit of their research and course work.
 The GCRL contains the following equipment: - 4 dual-processor Pentium computers (WindowsNT), - 4 single-processor Pentium computers (Windows98), - 1 Pentium computer with a digitizer pad, - 1 Power PC with a scanner, and - 1 HP LaserJet printer.

-All the hardware is connected to the WPI Novell network.
+All the hardware is connected to the WPI network.
 The Civil and Environmental Engineering Department is continually adding hardware and software to this facility in support of research activities in the department.
 Degree Requirements For the M.S.